 The list of successful and admired Introverts would shock most Extroverts.
-They include, Mark Zuckerburg, Larry Page, Marissa Mayer, Warren Buffett, Barack Obama, Hillary Clinton, Guy Kawasaki, Richard Branson, and Bill Gates to name a few.
+They include Mark Zuckerburg, Larry Page, Marissa Mayer, Warren Buffett, Barack Obama, Hillary Clinton, Guy Kawasaki, Richard Branson, Abraham Lincoln, Albert Einstein, Steve Wozniak, J.K.
+Rowling, and Bill Gates to name a few.

-This website was created to inspire, nurture, and motive fellow Introverts to be authentic, honor who the are, provide lots of cool resources for introverts, as well as an on-line community, coaching, resources, and eventually a store with Introvert related products/services.
+This website was created to inspire, nurture, and motivate fellow Introverts to be authentic, honor who they are, provide lots of cool resources for introverts, as well as an on-line community, coaching, resources, and eventually a store with Introvert related products/services.

 If it informs a few Extroverts along the way, Woo Hoo!
 As many Introverts know, a lot of Extroverts, just don’t get us.

 I welcome any and all input from both sides of the Introversion/Extroversion scale and in between.
 Any and all ideas and insights on how to serve the Introvert community are welcome.
 The Contact Us form can be used to reach us.